 Episodic Delivery Model

-Episodic content (e.g., television) handles episodes like movies.
+Episodic content (e.g., television) handles episodes in a manner similar to the handling of movies described in the previous section.
 The following shows a simple episode.

 Episodes are grouped into seasons then series (or miniseries or collections) by making them children of the grouping object.
 The following shows a multi-season TV series.
 Note that metadata image references are included in each Experience, but not shown in the illustration: